Transfer Admissions

 The exception to the above policy is an Associate of Arts or an Associate of Science Degree awarded by a regionally accredited institution which includes transfer credits from an institution not accredited by a regional accrediting agency.
 In this situation, individual courses will be evaluated for possible transfer, and the general education requirements will not have been fulfilled.

-Transfer students should follow the steps outlined below.
+Transfer students should follow the steps outlined below:

-1. Submit a completed application online at www.limestone.edu or through the Common App.
+1. Submit a completed application on-line at www.limestone.edu or The Common App at https://www.commonapp.org/ to the traditional On-Campus or Online Admissions Office

 2. Submit official transcripts of previous college work to the Day or Online Admissions Office.
-Out of state applicants with 12 or more post high school college credits are not required to submit high school transcripts.

 The University will recognize all passing grades earned at other regionally accredited institutions for financial aid eligibility calculations.
 Grades of "C " or better earned at other regionally accredited institutions may be counted towards graduation requirements.